A photo of DeLillo accepting the 2009 Common Wealth award.

 2012 - Don DeLillo was awarded the Carl Sandburg Literary Award for fiction, on October 17 in Chicago.
 More info here at the Chicago Public Library site.

 2015 - Don DeLillo is the recipient of the 2015 Medal for Distinguished Contribution to American Letters, from the National Book Foundation.
-The official awards ceremony will took place on November 18 in NYC.
-More info here at National Book Foundation site.
+The official awards ceremony took place on November 18 in NYC.
+More info here at National Book Foundation web archive site.